carl-leonador03/AC-FINAL-BSCS3A-GROUP5/README.md

 This web application gives the user the ability to make use of symmetric algorithms, asymmetric algorithms, and hashing functions, of which they can use for their cryptographic needs.
 Cryptography is the science of encoding and decoding messages to protect their confidentiality, integrity, and authenticity.
 It allows the user to have a secure conversation and connection between its recipient and its sender.

+The web application can be accessed via this link: [https://carlleonador03.pythonanywhere.com](https://carlleonador03.pythonanywhere.com)

 # Project Objectives
 This project exists to be able to attain the following goals or objectives:
 1. Allow users to explore and use the algorithms and functions that are (and was) in use within the world of secure and encrypted digital data.